This post contains affiliate links and may earn commissions on recommended products. As an Amazon Associate, I earn from qualifying purchases.

 • Preheat oven to 350°F. Grease two 8 or 9-inch round cake pans and line with parchment rounds, if you have them.

-• In a large bowl, beat shortening/butter and sugar until fluffy, then mix in eggs and extract.
+• In a large bowl, beat butter and sugar until fluffy, then mix in eggs and vanilla until blended.

-• In another bowl, whisk together flour, cocoa powders, salt, baking powder, and baking soda.
+• In another bowl, whisk together flour, cocoa powders, baking powder, baking soda, and salt.

 • Mix dry ingredients into the sugar mixture in batches, alternating with the milk.